 If you can't repair broken locks or windows right away, or if you have security concerns, make temporary living arrangements, but be certain to keep record of all expenses.
 Some renters' insurance companies will cover temporary living expenses while your home is being repaired.
 Refer to your policy to see if you have coverage for this situation, which is normally referred to as "loss of use."

-Aside from contacting your landlord, calling the police (if appropriate), and safeguarding your property, one of the first things you need to do is contact your renters’ insurance company immediately after property damage or loss.
-For one thing, you’ll want to find out if your loss is covered.
+Aside from contacting your landlord, calling the police (if appropriate), and safeguarding your property, one of the first things you need to do is contact your renters' insurance company immediately after property damage or loss.
+For one thing, you'll want to find out if your loss is covered.
 In addition, almost every insurance company has a deadline for filing a claim, which is typically between 48 to 72 hours after the damage or loss happened.
-The Insurance Information Institute recommends you ask your agent exactly how long you have to file your claim so that there will be no surprises.
+Ask your agent exactly how long you have to file your claim so that there will be no surprises.

 To make the process smoother, be certain to have the following items handy before you call: